CRICOS CODE 088780F

 - We know that auditions can be stressful, but every effort will be made to ensure your experience will be as interesting and enjoyable as possible.
 The audition is designed to give you the very best opportunity to show your potential and readiness to study at NIDA.

 Graduates can go on to pedagogical and professional roles in a range of contexts, such as teaching emerging actors and theatre professionals, coaching professional actors for performance or consultation, delivering corporate training.
+Our graduates have been employed as Lecturer in Acting at Charles Sturt University, Head of Voice at Sydney Theatre School, Course Manager of NIDA Corporate and Voice Tutors on the NIDA BFA (Acting) course.

 See NIDA's list of Alumni.